-In the several pages of instructions which t h e Lord gave after he handed down the ten commandments, He included this admonition: “Thou Shalt take no gift; for the gift blindeth the wise, and perverteth the words of the righteous,”
+In the several pages of instructions which the Lord gave after he handed down the Ten Commandments, He included this admonition: “Thou shalt take no gift; for the gift blindeth the wise, and perverteth the words of the righteous,”

 It is in line with this ancient rule that society approves a woman accepting candy and flowers from a man who is not her husband, “but is harshly suspicious of a woman who accepts diamonds and furs.